cosminadrianpopescu/ng-cabled/README.md

 of overriding those methods in a child class, since that would result in a compilation error.

-But this means that you also can't use them.
-A better of way of implementing life cycle hooks (that Angular should've implemented itself) is via a decorator.
-So, instead of using any of those 4 cycles, use the `NgCycle` annotation with any of the arguments: `'init'`, `'afterViewInit'`, `'destroy'` or `'change'`.
+But this means that you also can't use them in `ChildComponent`.
+A better of way of implementing lifecycle hooks (that Angular should've implemented itself) is via an annotation.
+So, instead of using any of those 4 lifecycles, use the `NgCycle` annotation with any of the arguments: `'init'`, `'afterViewInit'`, `'destroy'` or `'change'`.
 Those method will be run on each of the respective cycle.
 The example from above can be rewritten safely and more elegant like this: